labmccormick/WLSplot/README.md

 # WLSplot

+An R library package that turns raw worm lifespan data into an informative survival curve.

 ![plot](./pictures/figure1.jpg?raw=true)

-## What is WLSplot?

-WLSplot is an R library package that turns raw worm lifespan data into an informative survival curve.

 ## How does WLSplot work?

-The WLS_autoplot() function recognizes and processes raw worm lifespan data in the daughter directories and transforms the data for proper Kaplan-Meir survival plot visualization.
-This function has the flexibility to analyze RNAi, mutant/genotype, and drug/treatment studies.
-There are a number of further features and functions of WLSplot-- for more information please see the Examples or the provided manuscript, submitted for publication.
+The WLS_autoplot() function in this library recognizes, transforms, and plots raw worm lifespan data into Kaplan-Meir survival curves.
+This function has the flexibility to analyze RNAi, mutant/genotype, or drug/treatment experiments.

 # Setting up WLSplot